nicknovitski/modifiers/README.md

 First, a method modified by `command` will always return `self`.
 It's as trivial as it sounds.

-Conversely (?), a method modified by `query` will never change the state of anything non-global and in-process.
+Conversely (TODO: find out if this is actually what converse means), a method modified by `query` will never change the state of anything non-global and in-process.
 This is also trivial, but it might seem more impressive.

 ```ruby
 require 'modifiers/command_query'